Irrawaddy River, Burma

-Call us on to start planning your vacation to Belmond Orcaella or take a look at our itineraries to Irrawaddy River
+Call us on to start planning your holiday to Belmond Orcaella or take a look at our itineraries to Myanmar (Burma)

 Belmond Orcaella takes you on a magical journey to uncover the secrets of Myanmar on the Ayeyarwady and Chindwin rivers.
 From the comfort of your luxury cabin you have the chance to experience local river life and explore the country's highlights.

 Offering relaxed but culturally enlightening cruises along the main rivers of Myanmar - the Chindwin and Ayeyarwady, Belmond Orcaella provides a fantastic way to uncover this stunning country.
 With cruises spanning seven and eleven days, you can explore all of the cultural highlights and off-the-beaten-track destinations as you float down the river in luxury and style.